top of page

 Business valuation multiples are set within a market-dictated industry range and generally applied to company EBITDA to determine a company's sale value.

-In fact, only about 30% of companies offered for sale result in a transaction, and a significant number of those have disappointing financial outcomes for the sellers.
+In fact, only about 30% of companies offered for sale result in a transaction, and a significant number of those have disappointing financial outcomes for their sellers.

-Shep Burr is a Certified Exit Planning Advisor (CEPA) who can offer advice on increasing company valuation multiples, and so, growing sales prices.
+Shep Burr is a Certified Exit Planning Advisor (CEPA) who can offer advice on growing company valuation multiples, and so, increasing sales prices.

 bottom of page